-Equity / Securities S Ended De old D cemb ouring the Year er 31,
+Equity Securities So Ended Dec

 2021 2022

 Total sale price \$ 5,604 \$ 1,784

 Total initial cost 1,206 937

 Cumulative net gains (losses) (1) \$ 4,398 \$ 847

 (1) Cumulative net gains excludes cumulative losses of \$738 million resulting from our equity derivatives, which hedged the changes in fair value of certain marketable equity securities sold during the year ended December 31, 2021.
 The associated derivative liabilities arising from these losses were settled against our holdings of the underlying equity securities.